SPORT MILTON KEYNES - GRANT CRITERIA and OBJECTIVES

 - In order to be considered by the Grants Panel, applications must be completed on the appropriate Sport Milton Keynes form and supported by the required documentary evidence.
 These forms are available from sportmk.co.uk and should be sent by e-mail only.
 All applications should be typed.
 Handwritten applications will be rejected.
 If help is required to complete an application or if internet access is not available, assistance is available from any Grants Panel Committee member.

 - Each Grant application is assessed monthly and a decision confirmed by the Executive Committee.
-They may wish to contact the stakeholder to help them in reaching their decision.
+They may wish to contact the club to help them in reaching their decision.

 Applications are considered for the following: